 It’s not the traditional pioneer story.

-That's how Edward "Ned" Leggroan, his wife Susan Gray Reed Leggroan, their three sons, along with Ned's sister Amanda and her husband, Samuel Davidson Chambers (the lone convert), came to Utah Territory in 1870.
+That’s how Edward “Ned” Leggroan; his wife, Susan Gray Reed Leggroan; and their three sons; along with Ned’s sister Amanda and her husband, Samuel Davidson Chambers (the lone member of the Church), came to Utah Territory in 1870.